-The three main ways that batterers become involved with a certified batterer intervention program are the courts, the Department of Social Services (DSS), and self-referral.
+The three main ways that batterers become involved with a certified batterer intervention program are the courts, the Department of Children and Families (DCF), and self-referral.
 For court-referred batterers, completion of a certified batterer intervention program is most often a condition of probation and, therefore, also monitored by the probation department.
 On some occasions, completion of a certified batterer intervention program is a condition for child visitation ordered by the Probate and Family Court.
-For DSS-referred batterers, the batterer intervention program is a component of the service plan created for the batterer by DSS.
+For DCF-referred batterers, the batterer intervention program is a component of the service plan created for the batterer by DCF.
 And finally, all programs accept batterers who refer themselves for services.

 Personalization is OFF.
 Your personal browsing history at Mass.gov is not visible because your personalization is turned off.
 To view your history, turn your personalization on.

 *Recommendations are based on site visitor traffic patterns and are not endorsements of that content.